mediamonks/muban/docs/v2/09-api-reference.md

   be searched for Muban components (using the `data-component` attribute), and a new class instance will be created for every component.
 All HTML outside of this component will be ignored.

-Once the component tree for the passed rootElement is fully constructed, the `adopted()` lifecycle method will be called on all new components that implement that method.
-When the `adopted()` method is called, it means that the component is fully adopted by all its parents and the application is fully mounted.

 ### cleanElement
 Cleans all component classes previously created by calling initComponents on the same container.